microsoft/mcsa-observability/README.md

 ## Architecture

-The following diagram gives a high-level view of Observability solution.
+The following diagram gives a high-level view of the Azure services used in the Observability solution.
 You may download the Visio file from [here](Images/architecture-raw.vsdx)

 ![Solution Architecture](Images/architecture.png)